bclact18/CPSC323-Compiler-Project/README.md

 2. Syntax Analysis
 3. Object Code Generation

-There are no header file since this file was originally wrtten in CLI, and I was a bit lazy :)
+There are no header file since this file was originally wrtten in CLI, and I didn't know I can have a header file using g++.